The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 instructions="""

-1. First route to availability agent to get open slots
+1. First handoff to availability specialist

 Synthesize responses before returning to user.